1 Chronicles 11 – David’s Reign and Mighty Men

 Then all Israel came together to David at Hebron, saying, “Indeed we are your bone and your flesh.
-Also, in time past, even when Saul was king, you were the one who led Israel out and brought them in; and the Lord your God said to you, ‘You shall shepherd My people Israel, and be ruler over My people Israel.’”
-Therefore all the elders of Israel came to the king at Hebron, and David made a covenant with them at Hebron before the Lord.
-Then they anointed David king over Israel, according to the word of the Lord by Samuel.
+Also, in time past, even when Saul was king, you were the one who led Israel out and brought them in; and the LORD your God said to you, ‘You shall shepherd My people Israel, and be ruler over My people Israel.’”
+Therefore all the elders of Israel came to the king at Hebron, and David made a covenant with them at Hebron before the LORD.
+And they anointed David king over Israel, according to the word of the LORD by Samuel.

 a.
 Then all Israel came together to David: Prior to this, only one of the tribes of Israel recognized David as king.
-The other tribes recognized the pretend king Ishbosheth, a son of Saul.
-Ishbosheth was murdered is recorded in 2 Samuel 4 – so now the tribes turned to David.
+The other tribes recognized the pretended king Ishbosheth, a son of Saul.
+Ishbosheth was murdered (2 Samuel 4) so now the tribes turned to David.

 i.
 “It is significant that the chronicler makes no reference to the seven years in which David reigned over Judah.
 He begins with the crowning at Hebron, when all Israel acknowledged his kingship.”
 (Morgan)